 The LLs and volunteering contributors (SA4 companies) shall provide unprocessed 48 kHz sampled clean speech, background material, model parameters, music and mixed content, and critical generic audio content samples to the MC.
 The format of the material is WAVE [16], 16-bit little endian format.
 For multi-track audio, the audio tracks are ordered according to Table 5 of IVAS Processing Plan for Characterization Phase (IVAS-7b).

-The material collection entity (MC) shall control that the unprocessed raw material (both artificially created and real recorded) and the model parameters meet the requirements defined by SA4, collect a pool of model parameters and sound material and choose the model parameters and sound material to be used in the experiments.
+The material collection entity (MC) shall control that the unprocessed raw material (both artificially created and real recorded), and the model parameters meet the requirements defined by SA4, collect a pool of model parameters and sound material and choose the model parameters and sound material to be used in the experiments.

-The PC is responsible for delivery of the IVAS executables to HL.
-This includes retrieving the up-to-date executables from the fixed-point and floating-point code repositories, and x-checking the HL processing.
+The PC is responsible for delivery of the IVAS executables to HL and x-checking the HL processing.
+This includes retrieving the up-to-date executables and processing scripts from the fixed-point and floating-point code repositories.

 The LLs shall insert the raw voting data into the workbook provided by the GAL and forward the workbook directly to the GAL.
 In addition, each LL must provide a report of experiments to SA4 no later than the document submission deadline for the Characterization meeting.